mreinstein/ecs/README.md

 function rendererSystem (world) {

+    const RENDERABLE_FILTER = [ 'renderable' ]

+    // data structure to store all entities that were added or removed last frame const resultEntries = {
+        count: 0,
+        entries: new Array(100)
+    }

     const onUpdate = function (dt) {

         // optional 3rd parameter, can be 'added' or 'removed'. provides the list of entities that were
-        // added/removed since the last ECS.cleanup(...) call
+        // added since the last ECS.cleanup(...) call for (ECS.getEntities(world, RENDERABLE_FILTER, 'added', resultEntries)) {
-        for (const entity of ECS.getEntities(world, [ 'renderable' ], 'added')) {
-            // do whatever setup you need for newly created renderable here }
+            // resultEntries will now be filled in with a reference to all entries added last frame }

+        for (ECS.getEntities(world, RENDERABLE_FILTER, 'removed', resultEntries)) {
+            // resultEntries will now be filled in with a reference to all entries removed last frame }

     }